ol-s-cloud/circle-core/GAP_ANALYSIS.md

 # Circle Core Framework - Gap Analysis
-*Last Updated: April 15, 2025*
+*Last Updated: April 16, 2025*

 ## Executive Summary
 This document provides an analysis of the Circle Core Framework's current state versus the comprehensive target architecture.
-It identifies completed components, remaining gaps, and outlines a prioritized roadmap for implementation.
+With the completion of Kubernetes deployment infrastructure, we've successfully closed a significant gap and completed all infrastructure components in Sprint 2.
+The focus now shifts to developer experience improvements in Phase 3.

 ## Current State Overview

-The Circle Core Framework is being built with a security-first approach, focusing first on core security components, followed by infrastructure components.
-The framework is currently in Sprint 2, with significant progress on both security and infrastructure foundations.
+The Circle Core Framework is built with a security-first approach, focusing first on core security components, followed by infrastructure components.
+The framework has now completed Sprint 2, with all security and infrastructure foundations established and ready for developer experience enhancements.

 ### Completed Components